How to watch Eternals online - here's where to stream the Marvel movie for less

 Disney Plus | £7.99 per month

 You can now stream Eternals online, and the cheapest way of doing it would be via the standard monthly Disney Plus membership that costs £7.99.
-However, the better-value option would be the annual pass (which weighs in at £79.90) that gets you 12 months for the price of 10.
+That said, the better-value option would be the annual pass (which weighs in at £79.90) that gets you 12 months for the price of 10.

 Watch Eternals - Australia